 NOAH, in partnership with Lighthouse Guild International, has developed a free parent support teleconference program as another way to bring the albinism community together.
 Parent Connections is an opportunity to talk with others who understand what you are going through as a parent of a child with albinism.
 The teleconferences are facilitated by a licensed professional and consist of a limited number of parents.
 This provides a safe and comfortable environment for you to voice concerns, ask questions, share your experiences, and hear from professional guest speakers.

 In the Parent Connections teleconferences, parents of children with albinism meet two times a month to discuss relevant topics with each other and learn from our guest speakers.
 To join us, please fill out the brief intake form, and the Parent Connections Coordinator will contact you soon!

-Adjusting to life as a parent of a child with albinism is a unique process that at times can feel isolating and leave a parent full of questions.
+Adjusting to life as a parent of a child with albinism is a unique process that, at times, can feel isolating and can leave a parent full of questions.
 Join this call and become part of a community that truly understands.
-This call will allow for parents to share their questions and concerns as well as provide an opportunity to learn and support each other.
-We will not be recording this call-to provide a safe place to share feelings.
+This call will allow parents to share their questions and concerns as well as provide an opportunity to learn and support each other.
+We will not be recording this call in order to provide a safe place to share feelings.

 “How We See” for Parents and Family - Matt Bailey [Date To Be Determined]

 Check out the audio recordings (when available) and descriptions from our past sessions.

 May 25th - Sports and Albinism with Donté Mickens

 Learn about sports and recreation for the child with low vision so that your child can participate in local, regional and national sports & recreational events.
 Topics include adaptive sports, adaptive equipment, adaptive physical education, overcoming barriers, as well as creating the least restrictive environment for your child in sports & recreation.
 Learn how the benefits of being active transfer into our daily activities.